trnsrt/ts/_drafts/blockchain-philosophy.md

 Some of these people are actually known around.
 There are many many names but let's bring up three of them here..
 [David Chaum](https://en.wikipedia.org/wiki/David_Chaum), [Nick Szabo](https://en.wikipedia.org/wiki/Nick_Szabo) and [Hal Finney](https://en.wikipedia.org/wiki/Hal_Finney_(computer_scientist)).
 Those pioneers are each deserve a separate post here but for the time being you can click on the link and read their biographies on Wikipedia.
 (You can look at our post on these gentlemen for further detail).

-### "...that people have the right to interact freely..."
+#### "...that people have the right to interact freely with each other..."
 Interacting with others would occur on many dimensions.
 One is to have the ability or means to interact with others..
 The other is to interact with anyone regardless the physical boundaries...
 A third dimension is to interact with them any time...
 In other words to interact with others without any limits..